 Metropolitan Museum of Art

-While in New York, make sure you visit the world’s largest museum of its kind, the Metropolitan Museum of Art.
-More commonly known as the Met, the museum has more than two million works on display, making it one of the city’s most popular attractions.
+Visiting the Big Apple and love your art?
+There’s one museum you cannot afford to miss and that’s the legendary ‘Met’, the Metropolitan Museum of Art.
+It’s the largest museum of its kind in the world, and has more than two million works on display, making it one of the city’s most popular attractions.

 From furniture to paintings and sculpture to ancient mummies, the Met exhibitions include artwork from across the continents and through the ages.
-Take your time as you browse the beautiful Temple of Dendur, a structure from ancient Egyptian times, and be sure to grab an audio headset for a guided tour of world famous artwork by the likes of Monet, Picasso and Matisse.
+Take your time as you browse the beautiful Temple of Dendur, a structure from ancient Egyptian times.
+Be sure to grab an audio headset for a guided tour of world famous artwork by masters such as Monet, Picasso, and Matisse.